New book for sale, hardcover, A4 format, 234 pages and 1480 pictures of good quality. Look at the Menu, "New Helmet Book for sale".

 The picture to the right shows the new helmet book with some helmets.
 The book is in A4 format (210 mm x 297 mm or 8.3

-inches x 11.4 inches), hardcover and contains of

-256 pages with aprox 1530 images of excellent quality.
-Aprox 180 helmets are shown.
+inches x 11.4 inches), hardcover and contains of 264 pages with aprox 1540 images of excellent quality.
+Aprox 185 helmets are shown.
 The book covers liners, rivets, shells, factory markings, lot numbers, vent holes, chinstraps, decals and lot more.
 The helmets

 shown are M16, M17, M18, M34, M35, M36, M37, M38, M39, M40 and M42.
 Fabric painted helmets, re-issued helmets, repainted/overpainted helmets, camo helmets, helmets with camo adaptions and helmet covers.
 Look at Meny for more details and purchase

 description (New Helmet Book).